How can you Change the Location of OST File in Outlook?

 • drive:\Documents and Settings\\Local Settings\Application Data\Microsoft\Outlook.

-Changing the Default Outlook OST File location
+Methods to Change the default Outlook OST file location

-There are workarounds that can help you change OST file location in the right way.
+Following significant methods change OST file location in the right way.

 • Create a new Outlook Profile and move the existing OST file to a new location